 Am I basic for quoting (and really loving) Eat, Love, Pray?
-I read it the beginning of this year, and fell in love with it.
+I read it at the beginning of the year and fell in love with it.

 There is no shortage of information on how to achieve happiness.
 There are books, movies, poems, songs, articles, and everything in between dedicated to the pursuit of happiness.

-Making ourselves prone to happiness is about doing things that will help us stumble upon happiness.
-Instead of waiting for things to happen that make us feel happy, we actively pursue activities, places, people, routines, habits that gets us closer to it.
+Making ourselves prone to happiness is about doing the things that help us stumble upon happiness.
+Instead of waiting for things to happen that make us happy, we actively pursue activities, places, people, routines, habits that get us closer to happiness.

 . . .

-As a long time avid happiness pursuer, I have learned that happiness is fleeting.
+As a long-time avid happiness pursuer, I have learned that happiness is fleeting.
 The good news is all emotions are.
-In the mean time, we can all do the small, and big, things that gets us closer to happiness.
+In the meantime, we can all do the small, and big, things that get us closer to happiness.

 I’m always happy after an intense workout.
-I love the feeling of sweat dripping into my eyes (ew!), and my muscles aching as I struggle to catch my breathe.
+I love the feeling of sweat dripping into my eyes (ew!), and my muscles aching.

-It is a long road to make it to a workout class though.
+It is a long, tedious road to make it to a workout class though.

-Often times, it’s grueling to convince myself to put on workout clothes, leave the house, commute, interact with people, struggle to do some exercises.
-These things, however wearying, allow me to experience the good feelings that come after a good workout.
-I know each and every step, despite how challenging, is a step closer to happiness.
+Often times, it’s grueling to convince myself to change into workout clothes, leave the house, commute, interact with people, struggle to do some exercises.
+These things, however, allow me to experience the good feels that come after a good workout.
+I know each and every step, despite how challenging it may be, is a step closer to happiness.

-One we identify the things that make us happy, we have to commit to restructuring our lives to be prone to happiness.
+Once we identify the things that make us happy, we have to commit to restructuring our lives to become prone to happiness.

 Until next time… 🙂